zoonewbie/vividfaces/README.md

 Framework vividFacesTrainHelper integrates iOS API VNImageRequestHandler providing facial landmark training data.

-In the demo UI the white box with green points is the result of iOS detection; the white box with green points is the prediction of the model.
+In the demo UI the white box with green points indicate the result of iOS detection; the white box with green points is the prediction of the model.

 The image source can be camera, video and web images.